Juslima/sql-challenge/README.md

 # sql-challenge

+# Data Modeling
+Tables:
+1. Departments: This table represents the departments in the organization.
+It has two columns: dept_no (department number) and dept_name (department name).
+2. Employees: This table represents the employees in the organization.
+It includes columns such as emp_no (employee number), emp_title_id (employee title identifier), birth_date, first_name, last_name, sex, and hire_date.
+3. Dept_emp: This table establishes a many-to-many relationship between employees and departments.
+It has two columns: emp_no and dept_no, serving as foreign keys referencing the respective columns in the Employees and Departments tables.
+4. Dept_managers: This table represents the department managers.
+It includes two columns: dept_no and emp_no, which are foreign keys referencing the Departments and Employees tables, respectively.
+5. Salaries: This table stores employee salaries.
+It has two columns: emp_no, which is a foreign key referencing the Employees table, and salary.
+6. Titles: This table stores employee titles.
+It includes two columns: title_id and title.

 # Data Engineering

 The given data represents a series of SQL queries used to create and describe the structure of database tables.
 I will go through each query and explain what it does: